How to Lose Belly Fat the Right Way

 There's no one exact diet that blasts belly fat more than others.
-Rather, to fight belly fat, you need to consider the timing, size and nutritional quality of your meals in order to maintain a healthy weight, reduce visceral fat and avoid uncomfortable bloating.
+To reduce belly fat, you need to consider the timing, size and nutritional quality of your meals.
+This can help you maintain a healthy weight, reduce visceral fat and avoid uncomfortable bloating.
 Start with these tips to begin your journey to losing belly fat, the healthy way.

 Certain carbohydrates have a tendency to be poorly absorbed in your intestines and then rapidly fermented, leading to gas and bloating.
 Common culprits include refined carbohydrates and simple sugars—like those found in processed foods with added sugars.
 Excess sodium can also cause bloating due to increased water retention.

 Protein serves a dual role in helping you trim down belly fat by increasing muscle mass and metabolism, while also helping stave off hunger.
-Research shows that a higher-protein diet increases thermogenesis, which means you burn more calories.
-Further, eating protein leads to an increased feeling of satisfaction after the meal, often causing you to eat fewer calories later in the day.
-These High-Protein Breakfast Tacos are the perfect way to start your morning and will keep you feeling full until lunch.
+Research shows that a higher-protein diet increases thermogenesis, which might help you burn more calories.
+Further, eating protein could lead to increased satisfaction after a meal, which may help you eat fewer calories later in the day.
+This Chipotle Chicken Quinoa Burrito Bowl is a great lunch option to help you feel full and tide you over until your next meal.

 When trying to lose belly fat, aim to get at least 25 grams of fiber in your diet each day.
 Foods that are rich in fiber include pulses, like lentils and beans; apples and pears, with the skin; nuts and seeds; and cruciferous vegetables like broccoli and Brussels sprouts.
 Try this recipe for Tabbouleh with Chickpeas for a fiber-packed side dish or a one-dish dinner!